 - Hot pretzels for dipping (this really sends it home!
 Avail in the frozen food section of most markets)

-You can also use this outrageous recipe as in insanely delicious fondue!
+You can also use this outrageous recipe as an insanely delicious fondue!
 Just add a little more cheese to thicken and dip in some cubed bread, veggies and/or chips!

 - On your Instant Pot, hit “Sauté” and “Adjust” so it’s on “More”.
 When it reads “Hot”, add the butter and melt

 - Add the carrots and peppers, stirring for about 4-5 minutes, until the vegetables are soft

 - Add the flour and cook, stirring constantly, until well incorporated and veggies are nice and coated, about 4-5 minutes more

 - Add the chicken broth and beer and give it a good whisk to get any lumps out and scrape the bottom of the pot

 - Secure lid and hit “Manual” or “Pressure Cook” High pressure for 5 minutes

 - Quick Release.
 Let the pot stay on the “L0:00” setting